tcsantini/EyeRecToo/README.md

 5. Before running, add deps/runtime/Release or deps/runtime/Debug to your PATH.

 *Both Release and Debug versions are functional although the latter may run at a low sampling rates.*

+**Linux**

+The particulars of the test build system we use are:
+- QtCreator 4.4.1
+- Qt 5.9.2
+- GCC 5.4.0
+- Ubuntu 16.04.3

+Requires the installation of some packages (see README.LINUX); to build:
+1. Install Qt 5.9.2 (and Qt Creator)
+2. Run ./linux-setup.sh (or do the steps manually)
+3. Open the project
+4. Run qmake and build
+5. Should be good to go :-)

+*Only Release versions have been tested.*